joshuahigginson1/DevOps_Assessment_2/README.md

 2b.
 Add Jenkins user to sudoers.
 Changed permissions of script created on my local computer.

+2c.
+Add Jenkins user to the docker group and restart systemctl jenkins.

 3. We add our IP aliases to the Jenkins-Ansible-Driver /etc/hosts file.